bcc-code/buk-tech-threejs/README.md

-# 3d-graph-visualiser
+# BUK Tech - Three.js
-A three.js project to help visualise graph databases
+A collection of Three.js project examples

 ## Running the projects